-When the first thing you do when faced with a difficult situation is to head to the freezer for ice cream or raid the refrigerator for something rich and loaded with calories that you’ll eventually regret eating later don’t deny yourself what you’re craving.
-My advice is to eat what you’re hungry for, only a moderate size serving.
+When the first thing you do when faced with a difficult siuation is to head to the freezer for ice cream or raid the refrigerator for something rich and loaded with calories that you’ll eventually regret eating later don’t deny yourself what you’re craving.
+My advice to prevent emotional overeating is to eat what you’re hungry for, only a moderate size serving.
 Though a treat or that snack piles on extra calories, denying yourself what your mind has its heart set on will only make you want to eat that wrong choice of food more.

 However, the next time you feel that urge for more ice cream or whatever your trigger food is, ask yourself if you’re really eating just to keep from thinking of that issue or because you’re truly hungry?
 A wiser course of action is waiting about 10 minutes to see if that empty feeling passes.
 Be honest with yourself.
 Eating does take your mind off of things while giving the hands and mouth something to do.